 My wife has a lease in oregon with two other roommates.
 One roommate is the daughter of the landlord.
 She also has a different lease from the other two tennants allowing her to have a dog.
 The other two tennants, my wife included, are not allowed to have any pets per the lease they have signed.
 Is...
 Read more »

 Certainly - and is one reason to have separate leases rather than all on one.
 The terms of the landlord's agreement with one tenant does not have to be the same as with a different tenant, so long as they are on different leases.
-It also means that you can't get evicted if she does not pay her...Read more »
+It also means that you can't get evicted if she does not...Read more »

 Can they still increase if I renew?
 Usually, I get at least a 60 day notice with what they call an "offer" to renew...and always at an increase.
 If they increase by 7 to 10 percent, I might want to move, but without notice that doesn't give much time.
-Does the new Oregon law require them to notify...
+Does the new Oregon law require...
 Read more »

 First, although you do not say, I am assuming you are referring to residential landlord-tenant in Oregon.
 If so, then one needs to carefully read your existing lease to determine what it says about termination and/or any form of renewal.
 That said, you are correct that you likely are entitled to...Read more »